Affording a Parish Education

 Returning students must reapply every year – check myPARISH portal for details on how to apply.

-1. Complete your admission application by January 4, 2019 and check the request for financial assistance box.
+1. Complete your admission application by January 10, 2020 and be sure to check the request for financial assistance box.
+Admission applications to Parish are considered without regard to need for financial assistance.

 - Parish uses a third-party provider, School and Student Services (SSS), to collect and analyze families’ financial information.
 The Parents’ Financial Statement (PFS) is a comprehensive application that will take some time to complete.
 SSS offers webinars, a step-by-step guide and a workbook on its website to assist parents with completing the PFS.